The Gaudí lighthouse

 No hay anuncios

 Meanwhile, Toni was doing the monastic work of enamelling one by one the more than 50,000 triangular pieces of the inner skin of the tower.
-"Internally, they have gone very well for us, because since I was very busy enamelling these thousands of pieces, it has served me to distance myself a little from the day-to-day work and make the generational handover with Guillem," says Toni.
-Guillem set the deadlines according to the Sagrada Família.
+"Internally, they have gone very well for us, because since I was very busy enamelling these thousands of pieces, it has served me to distance myself a little from the day-to-day work and to make the generational handover with Guillem," says Toni.
+The deadlines were set by Guillem in agreement with the Sagrada Família.
 "Guillem exploited me," he jokes.

 Cargando